OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:17

-Jehoshaphat the son of Paruah, in Issachar;
+Jehoshaphat, son of Paruah, in Issachar;

 ## 1 Kings 4:18

-Shimei the son of Ela, in Benjamin;
+Shimei, son of Ela, in Benjamin;

 ## 1 Kings 4:19